yunnanpl/esp32_python_eq3/README.md

  - maybe - add temperature history and eq3 setting history graph

 # Changes
+ - new
+ + added basic OTA !!!
+   + files can be uploaded and removed from ESP through the page (will be documented soon)
+   + works for any text file, does not work for binary files yet...
+ + removed necessity of webrepl to save memory
+   + webrepl can be switched on and off through the webpage
+ - old
  + added basic webpage
  + fixed memory overrun due to webpage generation
  + saved memory where I could